 Kalaripayattu, also known as “Kalari,” is an Indian martial art that was developed within the Indian state of Kerala.
-It is one of the most surviving martial arts in the world, with a history that dates back to 300 B.C.
+It is one of the oldest martial arts in the world, with a history that dates back to 300 B.C.

 The word Kalaripayattu is the combination of the words “kalari” and “payattu.”
 Kalari means “training ground or battleground,” while payattu roughly translates to “the training of martial arts.”

 It is one of the earliest hybrid martial arts that consists of various hand and weapon techniques.
 A martial art rooted in Hinduism and spiritualism that has withstood the test of time.